MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPSiteScript.md

 ```

 ### -Content
-A JSON string containing the site script
+A JSON string containing the site script.
+See https://docs.microsoft.com/sharepoint/dev/declarative-customization/site-design-json-schema for documentation on how to create such a JSON schema.

 ```yaml
 Type: String